FThompson/ElTagCalculatorTutorial/README.md

 An ElTag app has actions, state, and a view.

 Create the state object.
-The `display` variable will be used to display the current expression or solution.
+The `display` variable will contain the calculator's expression or solution.

 ```javascript
 const state = {